burnbabyburn/rpi23-gen-image/README.md

 Set the system to use DHCP.
 This requires an DHCP server.

 ##### `ENABLE_WIFI_DHCP`=true
 Set the system to use DHCP.
 This requires an DHCP server.
+Requires ENABLE_WIRELESS

 ---